- Testing Services

 Several things can contribute to faster processing of any sample without ordering a rush: clear and accurate sample identification, ordering all tests at once, entering samples on the web, ordering Crop and Weed exam with the original purity so that it can be converted to UGS or Sod Quality report (for many species) on short notice.

 Yes.
 We encourage our customers to download reports, access their results, and enter sample information online.
-Our goal is to reduce mailing and faxing.
+Our goal is to reduce mailing.
 Our database has a secure customer login.
 This allows you access to test information and results as soon as they are available.

 Yes.
-The Seed Services program can arrange on-site printing of test reports for those interested.
 Reports are available online to customers through a secure login.
 The reports are in the common PDF format.

 Contact the lab immediately.
 We will investigate and issue corrected reports as soon as possible.
 If the correction is due to incorrect information being supplied to the lab, we may charge a fee.
-Note that some corrections for Certified seed, such as a change in lot number, may require sampler verification.
+Note that some corrections for Certified seed, such as a change in lot number, may require sampler verification which increases turn around time.
+All changes to certified samples that are not due to lab error must be requested through Seed Certification.
+The best way to do this is online.

 Yes, conversions can save time and money for our customers.
-Crop and weed exams can be converted to sod quality (SQ), UGS or Canada exams in most cases.
+Crop and weed exams can be converted to sod quality (SQ) for most species, UGS, or Canada exams in most cases.
 For example, a crop and weed exam on Tall fescue can be converted to SQ, UGS or a Canada exam with no additional testing required.
-SQ can be converted to UGS certificates in most cases.
-A completed sod quality report on Tall fescue can be converted to an UGS certificate with no additional testing required.
+SQ can be converted to UGS or Crop and Weed certificates in most cases.
 See the price list for conversion pricing information.

 |Paperwork only - no additional testing required|